-To devise an old-time Halloween party, start out by focusing on these key concepts: ornate Halloween decorations; keeping things spooky, but not gruesome; and parlor games (beer pong does not qualify).
+To devise an old-time Halloween party, start by focusing on these key concepts: ornate Halloween decorations; keeping things spooky, but not gruesome; and parlor games (beer pong does not qualify).

-One interesting Halloween embellishing idea would be to use mismatched china (or not china) and drinking glasses and goblets in black, white, brown, or orange.
+One interesting Halloween decorating idea would be to use mismatched china (or not china) and drinking glasses and goblets in black, white, brown, or orange.
 These Halloween colors will lend a seasonal appeal to your table, and the disjointed, mismatched nature of them will keep guests a bit off kilter.

 And consider non-traditional Halloween decor, too.
 A black and white framed print of a full moon, or a picture of the old-time Man in the Moon would look great watching over guests.
 A black crow or two perched on top of a shelf or watching over the food table will add an air of ominous fun.

 A vintage Halloween party won’t be vintage without some type of parlor game.
 Set up a Ouija Board, or have one of your guests read the future by looking into a crystal ball (or hire a fortune teller).